-The Deputy Commissioner of the Commission on Human Rights and Administrative Justice (CHRAJ), Richard Quayson, urged policy makers to give education in the country the right balance.
-He encouraged the organisers to sustain the programme which sought to promote integrity and respect for fundamental human rights of the citizenry especially the youth.
+The Deputy Commissioner of the Commission on Human Rights and Administrative Justice (CHRAJ), Richard Quayson, urged policymakers to give education in the country the right balance.
+He encouraged the organizers to sustain the programme which sought to promote integrity and respect for fundamental human rights of the citizenry especially the youth.

 10,150 total views, 16 views today